 It is possible that assets or property held in title by one spouse only may not be awarded to that spouse as separate property.
 The outcome depends on the court’s findings regarding the record of contributions – monetary and non-monetary – that went into acquiring, improving, or maintaining that property or enhancing its appreciation beyond the effect of market forces.
 The divorce order will define which property is awarded separately to either spouse and divide all marital property equitably between the two spouses.

-In Atlanta, once a petition for divorce has been filed, it is unlawful for one spouse to transfer title in any type of property in order to avoid subjecting it to division according to the verdict of the jury or judge.
+In Atlanta, GA once a petition for divorce has been filed, it is unlawful for one spouse to transfer title in any type of property in order to avoid subjecting it to division according to the verdict of the jury or judge.
 That being said, the law makes it clear that a Notice of Lis Pendens is required in order to protect the title of real property in a divorce case.
 Spouses who are aware of a risk that the other party may attempt to hide assets from the court would be well advised to file a Notice of Lis Pendens with the Superior Court clerk in the county where the real property is located.
+Call today to learn more.